Chymyst/chymyst-core/docs/chymyst10.md

 Therefore, there are two ways of emitting a DM: with restriction to a specified cluster session ID, and without a specified session ID.

 If the connection to the cluster is up, the ZooKeeper client will send the DM to the cluster, and if successful, clear the DM from the "outgoing" multiset.
-If the connection fails at that time, the same logic applies: the DMs are emitted only if the current cluster session ID is the same as the session ID specified by the emission request.
+If the connection fails at that time, the same logic applies:
+The DMs are emitted only if the current cluster session ID is the same as the session ID specified by the emission request.